 Rimetea Village is located in Alba County, Transylvania, Romania, and it is best known for its traditional white houses with green windows.
 Considered to be one of the best conserved rural attractions in Romania.

 I’ve included Rimetea on this 3-day heritage itinerary in Romania.

 51 Ceausescu’s Mansion in Bucharest

 Nicolae Ceauşescu is the former communist leader of Romania.

-The Ceauşescu Mansion was for a quarter of a century (1965-1989) the private residence of Nicolae and Elena Ceauşescu and of their children.
+The Ceauşescu Mansion was, for a quarter of a century (1965-1989), the private residence of Nicolae and Elena Ceauşescu and for their children.
 It is located in Bucharest, on one of the most expensive streets.